LuciaGasperini/Labview-Oscilloscope/README.md

 The purpose of the activity was to acquire the skills and abilities to ensure the use and mastery of the LabView software in order to create a graphical interface for controlling instruments.
 The instrumentation used was a function generator in the DG1022z model by Rigol and an oscilloscope in the MSO58 model by Tektronix.

+In the oscilloscope, via software, it must be possible:
+  - change the time scale (horizontal axis)
+  - modify the voltage scale (vertical axis)
+  - determine the acquisition mode (continuous or one shot) - configure the trigger
+  - transfer the sequence of acquired points to file.